ojhaanshu87/ojhaanshu87/README.md

 ### Hi there 👋

-This is Anshu Ojha, I am a software developer at [MapleLabs](https://maplelabs.com/) having 8 years of experiance.
+This is Anshu Ojha, I am a software developer at [Parallel Wireless](https://www.parallelwireless.com/) having 10 years of experiance.

-- 🔭 I’m currently working on Python, Cloud ecosystem.
+- 🔭 I’m currently working on Python, Teleocom(2G/LTE/3gpp), Cloud ecosystem.
 - 👯 A CS Comrade, code in pixel.
 You can always find me a sweet spot where Data Driven Development and Core CS concepts meets.
 - 📫 Coding portfolio at [leetcode](https://leetcode.com/anshu492/)